-Date of incorporation or re- (if applicable) gistration Registr ation number Place of incorporation or registration (if applicable) Current registered office address (if applicable) Date of establishment (if unincorporated/unregistered) risdiction corporated stered) Type of trust/foundation/company Is it a trading entity Yes No er shares be issued?
+Date of incorporation or registration (if applicable) Registr ation number Place of incorporation or registration (if applicable) Current registered office address (if applicable) Date of establishment (if unincorporated/unregistered) risdiction corporated stered) Type of trust/foundation/company Is it a trading entity Yes No Are beare Yes er shares currently i No n issue?
+If no, can bear Yes 🗌 No er shares be issued?